Rhubarb Ginger Galette

-If you’ve never had rhubarb, now is the time to do so.
 Rhubarb’s flavor is tart and acidic, with a flavorful zing reminiscent of childhood candies.
-However, when cooked down, the sugars are released and it becomes much sweeter, the flavor becoming deep and resonant.
+However, when cooked with sugar, the flavor becomes deep and resonant.

 While in America we traditionally prefer our rhubarb with strawberries this simple galette pairs rhubarb with its classic European companion, ginger.
 Accented with orange zest and vanilla, it’s a delicious way to break up that little lull in the seasons.